• articulate •

 Part of Speech: Adjective

 Meaning: 1.
-Well-spoken, having the gift of excellent speech, the ability to speak or write well; well-said or well-written.
-2. [Anatomy and Mechanics] Jointed, having joints.
+Well-spoken, having the gift of excellent speech, the ability to speak or write well; well-spoken or well-written.
+2. Clearly delineated, as 'an articulate historical period'.
+3. [Anatomy] Jointed, having joints, as 'an articulate insect'.

 Notes: This word is one of those words ending on -ate that can be an adjective or verb depending on how the final syllable is pronounced.
 The vowel in that syllable is reduced to [ê] in the adjective but in the verb it is pronounced [ay]: [ahr-tik-yê-layt], as to clearly articulate a policy, i.e. lay out the details of it precisely.
 The adjective offers an adverb, articulately, and the verb, a noun, articulation.